davon24/sentinel/README.md

 level 3 - requires root, tcp+udp, 1-65535 ports

 **`--top-ports`**
 While more than a hundred thousand (total) TCP and UDP ports exist, the vast majority of open ports fall within a much smaller set.
 According to our research, the top 10 TCP ports and top 1,075 UDP ports represent half of the open ports for their protocol.
 To catch 90% of the open ports, you need to scan 576 TCP ports and 11,307 UDP ports.
 By default, Nmap scans the top 1,000 ports for each scan protocol requested.
-This catches roughly 93% of the TCP ports and 49% of the UDP ports.
+This catches roughly 93% of the TCP ports and 49% of the UDP ports. [man nmap]
 ```
 port-scan [ip/net] [level]
 ```